Brand positioning with employee generated content

 3. Build credibility

-Notice it’s the team (and not just the brand) sharing content and teaching the audience from their profiles.
+Notice it’s the team (not just the brand) sharing content and teaching the audience from their profiles.
 This boosts credibility for each “internal influencer” and the brand.
 It also establishes opportunities to track engagement, expand reach, see what people are resonating with, and uncover insights to guide future content.
 However, Edelman’s Trust Barometer study states that buyers trust employees over a CEO, spokesperson, or marketing department to help them with their purchase decisions.

 This doesn’t mean brands should avoid elevating the voice of their leadership team online – quite the opposite.
 By having members of the leadership team collaborating in content production, sharing their expertise, and building their personal brands – companies can set standards and model the behavior they expect the rest of their team to take.